 Scenario: Your company has decided to make its website WCAG 2.0 compliant.
 You’ve heard about specific guidelines for ARIA, and need to learn more to understand whether you should be using them.

-Task: Show me where you would go to look to learn more about the ARIA, and whether or not you should use ARIA in order to meet WCAG 2.0 compliance.
+Task: Show me where you would go to look to learn more about ARIA, and whether or not you should use ARIA in order to meet WCAG 2.0 compliance.
 (Path is Standards/Guidelines WAI-ARIA)

 NOTE: Record participants success with finding the correct information from 0-2 (0 = FAIL, 1 = Easy success, 2 = Difficult success).